ScottyVG/ScottVanGilder.com/content/blog/2025-10-23-everyday-scripts-that-actually-save-time.md

 ### Everyday Tasks: Terminal vs Neovim

-The original post got me thinking about how I actually accomplish common development tasks.
+This approach got me thinking about how I actually accomplish common development tasks.
 Some things are perfect for quick terminal aliases, while others benefit from Neovim's power.
 Here's how I approach different scenarios:

 ### Text Processing and JSON Formatting